iamvaibhav31/Interview-related-problem/README.md

 Here is an example input , the first is shuffled and the number 5 in removed to  construct the second array

 Input:

     finder([1,2,3,4,5,6,7],[3,7,2,1,4,6])

 Output:

     The missing element is := 5

+# LARGEST CONTINUOUS SUM IN ARRAY

+Q3.
+Give an array of integers (positive and negative) find the largest continuous sum.

+Input:

+    1,2,-1,3,4,10,10,-10,-1

+Output:

+    29